-- any contract between the school and its staff or the parents of pupils; - the school's Staff Privacy Notice, Retention of Records Policy, and Taking, Storing and Using Images of Children Policy; - the school's Admissions Policy, Complaints Policy and Recruitment and Selection Policy. - the school's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the school's Acceptable Use (of IT) Policy and Online Safety Policy.
+- any contract between the school and its staff or the parents of pupils; - the school's Staff Privacy Notice and Recruitment and Selection Policy. - The school's Retention of Records Policy, Taking, Storing and Using Images of Children Policy, and CCTV Policy; - the school's Admissions Policy and Complaints Policy. - the school's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the school's Acceptable Use (of IT) Policy and Online Safety Policy.

 Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice which also provides further information about how personal data about those individuals will be used.
+The School also has a separate, supplementary Staff Privacy Notice applicable to its employees.